pnf/girder/README.md

 ### Grid

+A. Should operate at high throughput.
+Aim for several ms overhead.
+B. Calculations are dispatched as requests consisting of vectors ```[function arg1 arg2 ...]```.
+C. Requests will be serialized, turning the function into a name-space qualified string and edenifying the arguments.
+Obviously, work can only be done at remote nodes that have function in their classpath.
+D. Fully support re-entrant requests, i.e. allow functions to make their own requests.
+Doing this without risking grid "starvation" (where requests cannot be processed because all workers claim to be busy), but also efficiently and with predictable load.
+E. Interface is generally via core.async.
+F. An assumption throughout is that all requests are referentially transparent, and repeating the evaluation of one will at worst result in unnecessary work.

 #### Hierarchy of peers.
 Multi layer strategy.
-Everybody is a worker.
-Everyone maintains queue.
+All nodes maintain a queue.

- A. Compute nodes
+A. Worker nodes
    1. Pull work only from own queueu.
    2. Push reentrant requests to own queue.
-   3  After making re-entrant request, work through own queue, then block for completion.
+   3. After making re-entrant request, work through own queue, then block for completion.
-   3. Ignore work marked done or in progress.
+   4. Ignore work marked done or in progress.
-   4. Volunteer at parent when free.
+   5. Volunteer at parent when free.
- B. Organizer nodes
+ B. Distributor nodes
    1. Pull work from own queue
-   3. COPY work from member node queues to own after delay threshold, possibly zero.
    2. MOVE/push work to member node queues if they volunteer, possibly based on criteria, then unvolunteer them.
+   3. Volunteer at parent when free
- C. Generative nodes
+ C. Helper nodes
-   1. Pull work from own queue
-   2. Based on inspection of work, may create an appropriate volunteer.
-   3. Maintains knowledge of what it pushed down to which volunteer, so it can monitor them and possibly service requests should the volunteer "quit".

-(condp = (GET state)
-  :unseen (do (queue local) (subscribe reqid)) :inprogress (do (subscribe reqid) (check state again)) :done (get it))

-#### REDIS data structures

-* req-set-PEERID
-* req-queue-PEERID      - lpop/rpush REQID
-* vol-queue-PEERID      - lpop/rpush PEERID
-* members-NODEID
-* chan-REQID         - publish STATE
-* listeners-REQID    - sadd/srem PEERID
-* value-REQID        - blob
-* state-REQID        - if in progress, will include location

-When finished computing:
-(PUT reqid-val value)
-(SET reqid-state :done)
-(PUBLISH reqid "done")
+   1. COPY work up from members periodically, placing it at the end of our queue, so it may be distributed to a volunteer if one is ready before the worker we copied it from.
+   2. Generally share a pool with a distributor, otherwise it's kind of pointless.

+Typical use would be to make top-level requests at a distributor pool, where they would be doled out to idle workers that had volunteered.
+If workers themselves make requests, their queues may elongate, in which case the helper might hoist them upwards.